 A considerable amount of employed Americans’ waking hours are spent at work.
 If that weren’t reason enough to improve workplace health and wellness, consider that productivity losses linked to employees who miss work cost employers $225.8 billion, or $1,685 per employee, each year, according to the Center for Disease Control and Prevention1.

 The CDC estimates that 89%2 of US employees work for small companies (of 3-100 people), and that they’re the ones lacking capacity for the types of wellness programs offered by bigger businesses.

 So if you’re a business owner who cares about staff wellness but can’t afford to implement costly changes, what can you do?
-I’ve been thinking about this for some time – you may remember this list of healthy workplace ideas from 2016.
+I’ve been thinking about this for some time.

 Today I’m going to offer a few suggestions for businesses who may not yet be in a position to start a complete wellness program, but want to take some steps in the right direction with a healthier company culture.